 Using the RoIS Framework as a go-between, a Service Application selects and uses only necessary functions and leaves hardware-related matters such as which sensor to use to the HRI Engine.
 In the case that more than one sub HRI Engine includes the same HRI Component, the HRI Engine can be entrusted with selecting the appropriate sub HRI Engine.
 The use of HRI Components need not be static.
 Switching between HRI Components belonging to different sub HRI Engines can also be considered depending on robot position, sensor status, and other conditions.
 In this case, the Service Application simply specifies necessary functions since the main HRI Engine will automatically perform HRI Component switching.
 For example, in the case of the robotic service that covers broad areas, such automatic switching relieves the Service Application programmers of the selection of the actual HRI Components.

-In this way, selection and switching of appropriate sub HRI Engines and HRI Components are all performed on the HRI-Engine side, so that in the RoIS Framework, service-application requirements assume unified interaction with only one HRI Engine, that is, the main HRI Engine regardless of the number and hierarchical configuration of sub HRI Engines and HRI Components.
+In this way, selection and switching of appropriate sub HRI Engines and HRI Components are all performed on the RoIS-Engine side, so that in the RoIS Framework, service-application requirements assume unified interaction with only one HRI Engine, that is, the main HRI Engine regardless of the number and hierarchical configuration of sub HRI Engines and HRI Components.
 In other words, there is no need for the Service Application to be aware of the existence of sub HRI Engines or of how the main HRI Engine and sub HRI Engines interact with each other.

+Types of RoIS Components

+RoIS components, which are abstract functional units, can be classified into several types depending on the objects with which the robot interacts according to variations in the services that service applications provide to users.
+Examples of service scenario are provided in the Appendix D. Therefore, the objects with which the robot interacts may change other than humans.

+Because the requirements and functions of each component depend on the object and purpose of the interaction, RoIS components are classified into the following types:

+ERI component: Environment Robot Interaction Component.
+This component is used when the robot interacts with the environment.

+ORI component: Object Robot Interaction Component: This component is used when the robot interacts with an "object."
+Even if the object of interaction is a human, this type is used when the robot treats a human as an object and not for the purpose of communicating with a human, as in the case of person detection.

+HRI component: Human-Robot Interaction component.
+This component is used when a robot recognizes its partner as a human and interacts with it for communication purposes.

+The HRI component may use the results of measurements taken by the ORI component to carry out its function.
+For example, "Gesture Recognition (ORI)" could be used to measure human actions, and "Sign Language Interpretation (HRI)" could use the results to determine the communicated intention.

 RoIS Communication Framework

 RoIS Messaging Framework